-The Parent Company acquired various lands for development amounting ₱1,077.73 million and ₱1,906.90 million in 2021 and 2020, respectively.
+The Parent Company acquired various lands for development amounting ₱581.99 million and ₱1,077.73 million in 2022 and 2021, respectively.
 Initial stages of development are underway on these properties with a view to sell as subdivision, condominium or commercial space.

-Repossessed real estate inventories arising from cancellation of sales due to buyers' default in payment represent previously sold lot inventories which are recorded back to inventories.
-These are recorded at fair value less cost to sell and cost to complete at the time of transfer and are held for sale in the ordinary course of business.
-Gain on repossession of real estate inventories amounted to \$\text{P136.35}\$ million and \$\text{P94.28}\$ million in 2021 and 2020, respectively (Note 18).
+Real estate inventories arising from cancellation of sales due to buyers' default in payment are recorded as repossessed real estate inventories.
+These are recorded at fair value less cost to sell and cost to complete at the time of cancellation and are held for sale in the ordinary course of business.

+Gain on repossession of real estate inventories amounted to ₱261.05 million and ₱136.35 million in 2022 and 2021, respectively (see Note 17).

 Real estate inventories include units which are being used temporarily in condotel operation as managed by third parties.
-The Parent company has recognized profit share in this operation amounting to ₱5.00 million and ₱7.90 million in 2021 and 2020, respectively (Note 18).
+The Parent company has recognized profit share in this operation amounting to \$\text{P}\$15.96 million and \$\text{P}\$5.00 million in 2022 and 2021, respectively (see Note 17).